 What is Gum Grafting?

 When a patient experiences gum recession due to gum disease or other issues, a gum grafting procedure raises the gum line to a more attractive level.
 Gum grafting reduces the amount of tooth exposed and improves the appearance of your smile.
-Besides the cosmetic benefits this procedure offers, repairing gum recession and the damage caused by gum disease is critical to your health.
-Since gum tissue acts as the chief line of defense against bacteria, inadequate gum tissue around the teeth can cause bacteria to flourish, inviting a host of health concerns.
+Besides the cosmetic benefit that this procedure offers, repairing gum recession and the damage caused by gum disease is critical to your health.
+Since gum tissue acts as the chief line of defense against bacteria, the inadequate gum tissue around the teeth can cause bacteria to flourish, inviting a host of health concerns.

 The Gum Grafting Procedure at Central Ohio Periodontics

 - Free gingival graft: Free gingival grafts are usually performed when patients have naturally thin gums.
-Dr. Sakamoto will remove a small area of tissue from the palate and then sutured near the gum line.
+A small area of tissue will be removed from the roof of the mouth and then sutured near the gum line.

-If you are interested in learning more about Gum Grafting, contact us today at 614-575-0070 or email@example.com.
+If you are interested in learning more about Gum Grafting, contact us today at 614-401-8405 or email@example.com.
 We welcome you to our office and encourage you to schedule your appointment today!